 While it might be a tough topic to broach, it is inevitable that someday you will leave your business.
-You can’t know whether you’ll sell up, retire or leave due to health reasons, so is important that you prepare yourself for any eventuality.
+You can’t know whether you’ll sell up, retire, or leave due to health reasons, so it’s important that you prepare yourself for any eventuality.

 A recent nationwide survey by the Australian Centre for Family Business at Bond University found more than 40% of family businesses are looking to transfer their wealth and operations to other people in the next five years.
 But the survey also found that most of the owners of those family businesses are not thinking about succession planning.